subirvarma/GeneralCognitics/_posts/ofdm.md

-## OFDM Implementation using the Fourier Transform
+## OFDM Implementation using the Discrete Fourier Transform